A Christmas Bonus means something different to all employees, and it’s something every company should consider.

 I’ve also included an employer’s sample Christmas Bonus Letter to Staff.

-When I lived in the UK there was no such thing as a Christmas Bonus of any description where I worked.
+When I lived in the UK, there was no Christmas Bonus of any description where I worked.

-The last Christmas Bonus I can ever remember was when I was 10 years old and delivering newspapers door to door.
+I remember the last Christmas Bonus when I was ten, delivering newspapers door to door.

-There was a little granny that lived up the road and she came to the door the day before Christmas with an envelope for me.
+A granny up the road came to our door the day before Christmas with an envelope for me.

-She was the nicest lady and always told me that one day I’d grow up to be someone’s hero.
+She was the most pleasant lady and always told me I’d grow up to be someone’s hero.

-In a way, I’m sure I was her hero because now that I’m getting older I realize how valuable the extra help can be.
+In a way, I’m sure I was her hero because now that I’m getting older, I realize how valuable extra help can be.

 Saving Money For Christmas

-That’s why this year Mrs. CBB and I have set aside some money in our budget that we’ve been saving up all year.
+That’s why Mrs. CBB and I have set aside some money in our budget that we’ve been saving up all year.

-Now that Christmas will be our little family the need for large holiday baking rituals, alcohol, and other fruits and desserts is not needed.
+Now that Christmas will be our little family, significant holiday baking rituals, alcohol, and other fruits and desserts are not needed.

-This year we put a little bit of cash in a card for our paperboy along with a Christmas Bonus Letter that I wrote for him.
+This year we put a little bit of cash in a card for our paperboy and a Christmas Bonus Letter I wrote for him.

-I’m not sure if his employer will do the same but appreciation is important whether it’s from your boss or your customers.
+I’m not sure if his employer will do the same but appreciation is essential whether it’s from your boss or your customers.

-Although we don’t pay for our weekly flyer delivery we still want to give thanks and hope that he passes it forward as he gets older.
+Although we don’t pay for our weekly flyer delivery, we still want to give thanks and hope that he passes it forward as he ages.

-It’s the small things that matter even when gifts or rewards are not monetary.
+The small things that matter, even when gifts or rewards are not monetary.